aolwyn/Leetcode/Java/README.md

 ### Bucket Sort

 - *Bucket Sort* is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
-Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm
+Each bucket is then sorted individually, either using a different sorting algorithm or by recursively applying the bucket sorting algorithm
 - Time Complexity:
     - Best Case: `Ω(n + k)`
     - Worst Case: `O(n^2)`